Exciting cultural experiences – for everyone

 We welcome you to experience Aurora’s unique atmosphere!

-Cancelled events will be held at a later date, if possible.
+All cultural events have been cancelled.
+Cancelled events at the city’s cultural venues (Sello Hall, Cultural Centre, Kannusali, Children’s Cultural Centre Aurora, Exhibition Centre WeeGee and Vindängen) will be held at a later date, if possible.
 Each cultural venue will provide information on the cancelled and postponed events on their website, together with instructions on how to return pre-purchased tickets.

 You can find the city’s coronavirus-related news and press releases at espoo.fi/coronavirus.